Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Faithful representation of accounting information

-• Criminal risks for false corporate communications
+• Criminal risks for false social communications

-• Need for vigilance during tax disputes
+• Need for vigilance during tax litigation

 Conclusions